 - Unemployment taxes are due quarterly to the Department of Employment Security (ESD).
 Reporting and payment is generally done on-line.
 Due dates are April 30, July 31, October 31 and January 31 for the preceding calendar quarters.
 Taxes are calculated based on the rate provided to your business by Employment Security, multiplied by each employee’s wages up to annual maximum.
 Additional information about Unemployment Insurance taxes and benefits is available through the ESD website.

 - Workers’ compensation premiums are due quarterly to the Department of Labor & Industries (L&I).
 Reporting and payment is generally done on-line.
 Due dates are April 30, July 31, October 31 and January 31 for the preceding calendar quarters.
 Premiums are calculated based the risk classification rate(s) provided to your business by L&I, multiplied by the hours worked by employees in that risk classification.
 Employers ca n deduct from employees’ pay a portion of the premium amount, as shown on the rate notice received from L&I. Additional information about Workers’ Compensation is available through free Employer’s Introduction to L&I Workshops.

 License and Permit Renewals:

 - Corporations, limited liability companies, and limited partnerships must file an annual report.
-Profit corporations and limited liability companies file annual reports with the Business Licensing Service.
-Nonprofit corporations and limited partnerships file their annual reports with the Secretary of State and all services are available online at https://www.sos.wa.gov/corps/.
+Profit corporations, nonprofit corporations, limited liability companies and limited partnerships file their annual reports with the Secretary of State and all services are available online at www.sos.wa.gov/corps.